 If you can’t find the answer here, there is more information about British rail operators, tickets and fares on the National Rail website.

-- Half price train travel!
-You can exchange Tesco Clubcard vouchers for double the value to use on redspottedhanky.com.
-So at the moment £5 in Clubcard vouchers can be exchanged for £10 to buy British train tickets, but this offer may be too good to last long.
+- One third price train travel!
+You can exchange Tesco Clubcard vouchers for triple the value to use on redspottedhanky.com.
+So from 11 June 2018 £5 in Clubcard vouchers can be exchanged for £15 to buy British train tickets, but this offer may be too good to last long.
 If you are entitled to a Railcard discount, you get that too!
 Just one word of caution - do not exchange more in Clubcard vouchers than you will use in a single transaction on redspottedhanky, as the site may not keep any unused credit - and the site does add a £1 booking fee to the price of the tickets.

 - If you spend more than £35 per month on off-peak rail travel in the West Midlands, East Anglia, London or the South East then a Gold Card will save you money.